A CHAT WITH DAD

 I believe it is because we are yet to fully see God as such a Father that prayer is such a drag, bore or struggle for most of us.
 Prayer and the Holy Spirit go hand in hand.
 You can’t separate the one from the other.
 It is the Holy Spirit that helps us to see God as a loving Father we can fondly and confidently cry out to for help, or discuss details of our life with.
 This is why anytime we pray, we shouldn’t do it on our own.
 We must invite the Holy Spirit to help us and reveal God, the Father to us so when we pray we are not just performing a religious routine, but having a chat with our Dad.

-Have you had a chat with your Father today?
+Have you had a chat with your Dad today?
 Is there something bothering you?
-Talk to Your Father about that situation or issue and be rest assured that Your Dad will give You His full attention, He will take absolute control of the situation.
+Talk to Your Heavenly Father about that situation or issue and be rest assured that Your Dad will give you His full attention, He will take absolute control of the situation.